zhenshuozhang/zhenshuozhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. student in Northeastern University starting from fall 2024, supervised by Prof. Hongyang (Ryan) Zhang.
+Previously, I received my M.S. degree at Zhejiang University in 2024, supervised by Prof. Siliang Tang.
+I received the B.Eng. degree at CS, Zhejiang University in 2021.

-Previously, I received the B.Eng. degree from [CS](http://www.en.cs.zju.edu.cn/), [Zhejiang University](http://www.zju.edu.cn/english) in 2021 and M.S. degree from Zhejaing University in 2024.
-My current research focuses on algorithms in machine learning.
+My current research focuses on training algorithms in machine learning and data attributions.

-# 🔥 News
+#  News

 - *2024.09*: &nbsp;I moved to Northeastern Univserisity as a PhD student.
 - *2024.03*: &nbsp;I graduated from Zhejiang University.

-# 📝 Publications
+#  Publications

 - Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning,